wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-protect-information/includes/information-protection-overview.md

 Sensitivity labels are used to classify and protect your content.
 The administrator creates each label and defines what it can do.
 The sensitivity label is published, via a sensitivity label policy, to the users and groups you want to use the label.
 Users classify emails and documents as they work on them.
 Microsoft 365 enforces the protection settings on the content based on the label applied.
 Sensitivity labels can also be automatically applied so users do not have to classify content themselves.

 A way to get started with sensitivity labels is to classify content without using any protection settings.
 You can assign a classification to content like a stamp that persists and roams with the content as it's used and shared.
 You can use this classification to generate usage reports and see activity data for your sensitive content.
 You can choose to apply protection settings later once you confirm it is working as expected.
-Of course, you’ll need to educate users on how to classify their content in whatever application they are using.
+Of course, you'll need to educate users on how to classify their content in whatever application they are using.

 Consider publishing new sensitivity label policies to a small number of users first.
 You can incorporate the feedback you receive from the initial group, as you publish the policy more broadly.